Ocimum sanctum or more commonly known by the name holy basil is a herb that is native to India.

 Actually, there was a reduction of the total cholesterol in the heart, kidney, and liver in rats without and with diabetes.
 This occurred after they had a lead powder of holy basil.

 In case we have type 2 diabetes or prediabetes, we should know that all parts of this plant might help us lower our blood glucose.
 According to human and animal trials, holy basil might prevent signs of the condition like:

 In these specific studies, the rats which got holy basil extract had a 24 % decrease in their blood glucose after a month.
-The same results were obtained in rats who were fed with leaf powder of holy basil.
+The same results were obtained in rats who were fed with the leaf powder of holy basil.

-Bear in mind that this plant is not approved as the first-line treatments.
+Bear in mind that this plant is not approved as the first-line treatment.
 Like many other supplements, it might interfere with the drugs one is already taking.
 Consult a doctor before adding this plant to the usual diet.

-In case one is taking drugs to control blood glucose, it might reduce their blood glucose levels even more.
+In case one is taking drugs to control blood glucose, it might reduce blood glucose levels even more.